kyledoesdev/OpenDDS-Whisper/README.md

   - Launch a developer command line
 > cd /d <i>DDS_ROOT</i>

+Next run configure.cmd

 > configure

 This may take a moment

+If running configure.cmd fails, you may have Strawberry Perl not properly added to your path.
+Double check this.
+If it is added to your Path try restarting your machine if you just installed Strawberry Perl.
+Otherwise, try re-installing it.

+Next we will build the solution

 > devenv DDS_TAO.sln

 Another Visual Studios IDE will open.
+Navigate to

 > Build -> Build Solution

 <B>This will take a little while</B>
 This also occasionaly fails on building.
-If it does, the best thing I've found to do is to repeat the entire sequence over again
+If it does, try building it again, if it still fails the best thing I've found to do is to repeat the entire sequence over again

 If the build is succesful, go back to you command line instance.